aboutcode-org/purldb/docs/source/how-to-guides/symbols_and_strings.rst

       with various programming language-aware parsers such as ctags, tree-sitter or Pygments.

-The collected symbols are be stored at the the level of each file of a package, with additional existing file-level attributes such as the detected file type or programming language and are available in the extra_data section of the results.
+The collected symbols are stored at the the level of each file of a package, with additional existing file-level attributes such as the detected file type or programming language and are available in the extra_data section of the results.